beNative/git-automation/FUNCTIONAL_MANUAL.md

 The dashboard is divided into collapsible sections called categories.
 This allows you to group related projects (e.g., by technology, client, or status).

 -   **Creating Categories:** Click the "Add Category" button at the bottom of the dashboard to create a new section.
 -   **Renaming & Deleting:** **Double-click** a category's name to edit it.
-Hover over the title to reveal a **trash icon** and other controls, which have helpful tooltips.
+Hover over the title to reveal a **trash icon** for deleting it.
 -   **Color Customization:** Hover over a category's title and click the **paintbrush icon**.
-This opens a dedicated dialog where you can choose from a curated palette of predefined color themes, or select fully custom background and text colors for ultimate personalization.
-A "Reset to Default" button is also available.
+This opens a popover with a curated palette of predefined color themes, ensuring your dashboard always looks great.
+A "Reset" button is available to revert to the default theme.
 -   **Collapsing Sections:** Click the chevron icon (▶) next to a category's title to hide or show the repositories within it.
 This state is saved automatically, so your layout will be preserved the next time you open the app.
 -   **Assigning Repositories:** Simply drag a repository card and drop it onto a category header to assign it.
 -   **Reordering:**
     -   **Repositories:** Drag and drop repository cards to reorder them within or between categories.
-This is now fully functional for all scenarios, including within the "Uncategorized" section and dropping items into the last position.
 When reordering, a blue indicator bar will show you exactly where the card will be dropped.
     -   **Categories:** Drag and drop category headers using the grip handle (⋮⋮) to reorder the sections themselves.
 -   **Uncategorized Section:** Any repository not assigned to a category will automatically appear in a default "Uncategorized" section.